helmedeiros/bre-go/docs/architecture/decisions/0028-typed-condition-tree.md

 ## Status

-Proposed — target release `v0.6.0`.
-Transitions to **Accepted** in the commit that lands the implementation.
-Closes Phase 3 (Expression DSL) by giving the parser an inspectable alternative output alongside the closure-based `Predicate`.
+Accepted — landed as the new exported types in `engine/parser`.
+Ships with v0.6.0.
+Closes Phase 3 (Expression DSL).

 ## Context